 Harry Hoshovsky has been a Policy Analyst with JINSA’s Gemunder Center for Defense and Strategy since October 2017.

 Before joining JINSA, Harry was the primary research assistant for the late renowned historian, Prof. Walter Laqueur.
 He assisted in the research, writing, and editing of Prof. Laqueur’s publications.
-This includes Prof. Laqueur’s last book “The Future of Terrorism: ISIS, Al-Qaeda, and the Alt-Right,” which was published on July 3, 2018, and a long-form exposition on the longevity of the infamous anti-Semitic screed, the Protocols of the Elders of Zion (Mosaic, December 2017), among other shorter works.
+This includes Prof. Laqueur’s last book “The Future of Terrorism: ISIS, Al-Qaeda, and the Alt-Right,” which was published on July 3, 2018, a long-form exposition on the longevity of the infamous anti-Semitic screed, the Protocols of the Elders of Zion (Mosaic, December 2017), and various op-eds.

 Harry is a graduate of Georgetown University, where he received his Master of Arts in Security Studies.
 He received his Bachelor of Arts with Joint Honors (with Distinction) from the University of the Witwatersrand, majoring in International Relations and Political Studies.